How to use AI to write SEO texts: a balanced approach

-As of the end of 2022, artificial intelligence has gone from being something extremely futuristic to a present and everyday reality, even for those with little knowledge of the digital world.
+In the past year, artificial intelligence has gone from being something extremely futuristic to a present, everyday reality.
 In just a few months we have seen this technology transform (or threaten to transform) manufacturing, customer service and financial sectors, and its applications have not “spared” digital marketing and SEO either.
 In particular, content generation via artificial intelligence is the topic of the moment, and AI content generators aim to make content marketing more efficient and cost-effective: of course, “all that glitters is not gold,” but we will see how it is possible to integrate new technologies with the author’s experience and skills and be able to write SEO-performing texts more effectively and quickly.

 What is Generative Artificial Intelligence and what are its applications